fluxcd/community/GOVERNANCE.md

 ### Decision Guidelines

-- Decisions that warrant wider input should be made public by using the below guidelines in combination with the Proposal Process below.
+- Decisions that warrant wider input should be made public by using the below guidelines in combination with the [Proposal Process](PROCESS.md#proposal-process).
 - Whether or not wider input is required, the Flux community believes that the best decisions are reached through Consensus <https://en.wikipedia.org/wiki/Consensus_decision-making>.
 - Most decisions start by seeking Lazy Consensus <https://communitymgt.wikia.com/wiki/Lazy_consensus>.
 - If an objection is raised through the Lazy Consensus process, Deciders work together to seek an agreeable solution.